Poorer students could miss out as private schools ‘more generous with GCSE grades’

 Students have already faced warnings they could miss out on places at top universities despite having the grades amid a surge in applications and institutions admitting too many during the pandemic.

-A leading expert on social mobility told The Telegraph the “days of universities fighting over students are over”.
+A leading expert on social mobility told The Telegraphthe “days of universities fighting over students are over”.

 Professor Lee Elliot Major is reported as saying: “My biggest fear is that poorer students, already disproportionately scarred by the pandemic, may lose out in this new highly competitive era not just this year but over the next decade.”